fractal-analytics-platform/fractal-tasks-core/docs/tables.md

 ## Specifications (V1)

-In this section we describe verion 1 of the Fractal table specification, which is currently the only one.
+In this section we describe version 1 (V1) of the Fractal table specifications;
+for the moment, only V1 exists.

 ### Core tables